mcsammon/mcsammon.github.io/_posts/2016-10-17-constant_regression.markdown

 This, however, does not apply to the constant term.
 At first pass, this seems hard to believe: An unconstrained model should always do at least as well as a constrained model. <br />
 The catch is, the variance explained by the constant term is not included in the calculation of R-squared - we subtract $$\overline{Y}$$ when calculating $$SS_{model}$$. <br />
 The no constant restriction implicitly sets $$\overline{Y}$$ to zero.
 This will increase both the model sum of squares and the residual sum of squares.
 The model sum of squares effect dominates, however, and $$R^2$$ is pushed towards one.<br />
-I discovered this today, regressing realized GDP on foretasted GDP.
-Although the sum of squared errors is nearly identical for both models, the model sum of squares much larger for the no-intercept case:
+I discovered this today, regressing realized GDP on forecasted GDP.
+Although the sum of squared errors is nearly identical for both models, the model sum of squares is much larger for the no-intercept case:

 ![fig](/Post_Images/10_17_2016/gdp.png)